jkoutavas/react-native-sandbox/README.md

 ### May 7th, 2022

 I wanted to sort-out some tsc compile errors dealing with component refs I was seeing on another app I was working on.
-Specifically, I worked-out here resolving 'Object is possibly 'undefined'.ts(2532)', I applied this (null!) solution from https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/hooks/#useref.
+Specifically, I worked-out here resolving `Object is possibly 'undefined'.ts(2532)`, I applied this (null!) solution from https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/hooks/#useref.
 Seems to be working pretty good.

 ### May 8th, 2022